-George Brown College is poised to transform Toronto’s skyline and push the envelope when it comes to sustainability with the construction of a 10-storey mass-timber building called The Arbour.
+George Brown College is poised to transform Toronto’s skyline with the construction of a mass-timber building called The Arbour.
 The 10-storey structure — an addition to our Waterfront Campus — will be the first mass-timber and low-carbon institutional building in Ontario.

-Construction of The Arbour is set to begin in 2021 at the southeast corner of Queens Quay East and Lower Sherbourne Street on a 0.23-hectare brownfield site, north of the Daphne Cockwell Centre for Health Sciences.
+Construction of The Arbour begins in fall 2021 at the corner of Queens Quay East and Lower Sherbourne Street, just north of the Daphne Cockwell Centre for Health Sciences.

 The Arbour will house the School of Architectural Studies and the School of Computer Technology.
 Our students will learn in and learn from this flexible and future-proof facility that will be equipped with networked and adaptable smart building systems.
 The building is designed to adjust to changing academic uses and a changing climate.

 The Arbour will also serve as an important research centre focused on mass-timber construction.
 The Mass Timber Research Hub will support the development of innovative new ideas and practices in sustainable building.

 The Arbour will house a childcare centre serving the surrounding neighbourhood.